Sunday, November 16, 2025

 Ellara: Finding her voice between two worlds

-Filipino-Australian R&B artist Ellara is owning her sound and story with authenticity and heart.
+Filipino-Australian R&B artist Ellara is owning her sound and story with authenticity.

 At just 18, Ellara Bazerghi – known simply as Ellara – is part of a new generation of artists redefining what it means to be young, independent, and honest in the Australian music scene.
 Blending soulful R&B with raw emotional storytelling, her music explores heartbreak, healing, and self-discovery drawn straight from her journals and real-life moments.